FelaWonda/hello-world/README.md

 This repository is for practicing the GitHub Flow

 I initially wanted to name it hello Lagos but for convention reasons and convieniences I chose to follow the given steps on the github website tutorial.

+# About me
+My name is Hammed and I live in Mushin Lagos Nigeria